 2 hr - 6 week Instructional

 1. Contact first choice and back-up colleges admissions departments to obtain their particular portfolio and admissions requirements.
-The required content of the portfolio may differ from college to college and each school's criteria should be followed as
+The required content of the portfolio may differ from college to college and each school's criteria should be followed as closely as possible.

 2. Examples of requirements: